InnPatron/Popstcl/StartingOut.md

 'm' stands for "module-level."

 ### Comparators
-Use math symbols and return bools
+Use math symbols and return bools.
 Example:
 ~~~
 mset truth [== 1 1];